Danelle Bergstrom: Landscapes

 Bergstrom also paints landscapes such as her 2008 Symphony series depicting diverse elements of Australia's Northern Territory and her 2017 Våga series depicting Scandinavian seascapes.

 Personal life

 Bergstrom is the daughter of Natalie Bergstrom, a commercial artist and sculptor.
 Bergstrom raised her two children, son Shannan and daughter Alexarndra in Sydney, Australia.
-Since 2011, Bergstrom has divided her time between Australia, Sweden and Aland, Finland, having connected with her father, Leif Bergstrom's, family in Sweden in 1997.
+Since 2011, Bergstrom has divided her time between Australia, Sweden and Åland, Finland, having connected with her father, Leif Bergstrom's, family in Sweden in 1997.